 - “Managers help people see themselves as they are; leaders help people to see themselves better than they are.” – Winston Churchill

 - “Control is not leadership; management is not leadership; leadership is leadership.
-If you seek to lead, invest at least 50% of your time in leading yourself—your own purpose, ethics, principles, motivation, conduct.
+If you seek to lead, invest at least 50% of your time in leading yourself—your own purpose, ethics, principles, motivation, and conduct.
 Invest at least 20% leading those with authority over you and 15% leading your peers.” – Dee Hock

 - “Management is doing things right; leadership is doing the right things.” – Peter Drucker